bitnose/learning-blog/content/posts/post-13.md

 {{< figure src="/img/h13/bash.png" title="" width="600">}}

 ## **Greetme program in Python**

-b) Create a program that greets the user.
+Created a program that greets the user (not sure if understood correctly the instructions).

 I created a program that greets the user.
 I created a new file in my Python folder in Projects.

     anniinak$ micro greetme.py
-    anniinak$ ls
     anniinak$ cat greetme.py
     anniinak$ python3 greetme.py